Our Arbitration Rules

 R-15.
 Date, Time, and Place of Hearing

 The arbitration begins the moment the application is received by OCA and it meets the criteria of a valid contract.
-An online member’s area will be created for the parties of the case once the respondent shows.
-All parties with be invited to participate in the arbitration hearing through documentation through that forum.
-The parties shall respond to requests for hearing and submitting documentation in a timely manner.
+All parties will be invited to participate in the arbitration hearing.
+The parties shall respond to requests for hearing in a timely manner.

 R- 16.
 Attendance At Hearings